SpongePowered/SpongeDocs/source/faq.rst

  - Our developers are well versed with Java.
 Many of us frequently work with “bytecode injection” and have for years, or even write mod loaders on the side.
  - Performance is on our mind.
 The Glowstone implementation may run the best, but we plan to make the necessary changes to Minecraft to improve its performance for anything built on top of Minecraft itself (which includes the Forge implementation), just as Bukkit and Spigot has done.

-How does it all fit together?
+How Does It All Fit Together?
 -----------------------------

 .. image:: /images/faq1.png

 **Note**: As this is a simplification, the number of layers has no bearing on the performance of the actual implementation.
 When the game is actually run with the API, it collapses into two layers: plugins versus "modded Minecraft" / Glowstone.

 What is Sponge Building?
 ------------------------

 .. image:: /images/faq2.png

 How Do We Keep Plugins/Mods From Breaking Between MC Versions?
 --------------------------------------------------------------

 .. image:: /images/faq3.png

 How Much is Open Source?
 ------------------------